Home Learn Direct vs Regular Mutual Funds: What’s the Difference?

 What is a Direct Mutual Fund?

-Direct mutual funds are offered directly by the Asset Management Company (AMC) or fund house, without the involvement of third-party agents, such as brokers or distributors.
+Direct mutual funds are offered directly by the Asset Management Company (AMC) or fund houses without the involvement of third-party agents, such as brokers or distributors.
 This absence of intermediaries means no commissions or brokerage fees, resulting in a lower expense ratio for direct mutual funds.
 Consequently, investors enjoy higher returns due to these reduced expenses.
 Identifying a direct mutual fund is straightforward: their names are prefixed with ‘Direct.’
 You can purchase these funds through online or offline channels.

 Additionally, you can invest in direct plans through SEBI Registered Investment Advisors (RIAs), who charge fees for their advisory services.
 As Direct Plan investments bypass mutual fund distributors, the AMC saves on distribution expenses, including distributor commissions.
 Consequently, when comparing regular vs. direct mutual funds, you’ll notice that the Total Expense Ratios (TERs) of direct plans are lower.